Counselling as a Career for Men

 Supporting the mental health and wellbeing of others has never had so much media coverage.
-Embarking on a career as a counsellor is learning journey of self discovery for many women.
-However the same opportunities are open to men looking to diversify careers and train as a counsellor.
+Embarking on a career as a counsellor is a learning journey of self-discovery for many women.
+The same opportunities are open to men looking to diversify careers and train as a counsellor.
 The Counselling Foundation explore why becoming a counsellor isn’t a career just for women.

 In the UK more men under the age of 45 are at risk of taking their own lives through suicide each year, three times more than women.
 Suicide remains the most common cause of death for men aged 20-49 in the UK.

-Talking about problems with someone or seeking the help of a counsellor could be the life saving answer needed for so much unnecessary loss of life.
-Robert Cuming, Foundation CEO commented “One barrier to men seeking support can be “the ‘man up’ attitudes of older male generations that still exist along with traditional ideas of masculinity.”
+Talking about problems with someone or seeking the help of a counsellor could be the lifesaving answer needed for so much unnecessary loss of life.
+Emma Branch, Foundation CEO, commented “One barrier to men seeking support can be “the ‘man up’ attitudes of older male generations that still exist along with traditional ideas of masculinity”.

 - Men are less likely to access psychological therapies than women.
 Only 36% of referrals to IAPT (Increasing Access to Psychological Therapies) are men.

 - Inactive men are 60% more likely to suffer from depression than those who are active.